zerc/mongo-python-driver/doc/python3.rst

 Why can't I share pickled ObjectIds between some versions of Python 2 and 3?
 ----------------------------------------------------------------------------

-Instances of :class:`~bson.objectid.ObjectId` pickled using Python 2 can always be unpickled using Python 3.
+Instances of `~.objectid.ObjectId` pickled using Python 2 can always be unpickled using Python 3.
 Due to `http://bugs.python.org/issue13505 <http://bugs.python.org/issue13505>`_ you must use Python 3.2.3 or newer to pickle instances of ObjectId if you